maksimkarnitski/trello/README.md

 ##General Info
-This project is test framework for Trello that includes ui and api tests
+This project is test framework for Trello that includes ui (bdd) and api tests

 ##Run instruction
 1. Specify properties in test.properties file